Where to Buy

 GBM Assessment (Score: 8.5/10)

 The World as Will and Representation presents a bold metaphysical vision in which the fundamental reality underlying all phenomena is a blind, ceaseless striving that Schopenhauer calls "Will."
 Art, and especially music, offers a temporary escape from this relentless force, providing moments of contemplative peace in an otherwise anguished existence.
-The work's fusion of Western metaphysics with Eastern philosophical traditions, particularly Buddhism and the Upanishads, profoundly influenced Wagner, Nietzsche, Freud, and Borges.
+The work's fusion of Western metaphysics with Eastern philosophical traditions, particularly Buddhism and the Upanishads, shaped Wagner, Nietzsche, Freud, and Borges.

-Published in 1818, The World as Will and Representation was largely ignored for more than three decades before gaining wide recognition in the 1850s.
+Brought out in 1818, The World as Will and Representation was largely ignored for more than three decades before gaining wide recognition in the 1850s.
 Schopenhauer's integration of Indian philosophy into the Western philosophical canon represented a pioneering bridge between Eastern and Western thought.
 His influence extends across philosophy, psychology, literature, and music, shaping the work of Wagner, Nietzsche, Freud, Wittgenstein, and Borges, among many others.

 Europe, 1818